UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Make backgrounds locked (Locked behind wins?)
 ~~- Make background-select look better~~

-- Remove abstract-background
-- Add deep-purple background
-- make teal-background look better (deeper color?)
-- make yellow-cloud background
+- Remove stupid implicit trigger-propagation from slots -> items.
+There are bugs:
+- (BUG-1: causes a delay when we trigger `RESET` on slots!)
+- (BUG-2: If we destroy a slot, then the item on the slot will ALSO receive Destroy trigger!!!)

 - Add Steam achievements (?)
 - IDEA: Win with every starter-item? <--- makes it very possible/feasible for achievement hunters

+- Find more (free) BGMs to use

 - plan what items should be unlocked at the start of the game